What to Expect During a Ketamine Infusion

 While the ketamine flowed in my veins, I put on the Abide app to listen to the scripture study for the day.
 I watched the ocean-themed DVD.
 The first thing that seemed strange was that a rock on the DVD seemed to be 3D.
 I was aware I was looking at a TV screen, but the rock seemed to have a soft texture, kind of like velvet.
 The strange thing is that the dark, fecal-shaped rock seemed to have a feeling of 'foreboding' attached to it.
 I was a little confused as to how a rock could bring so many strange feelings to me.
-It contrasted, completely, with the beautiful, sparkling sea.
-The ocean video changed scenes every 3-5 minutes or so, therefore, I was relieved when the fecal rocks were no longer in view.
+It contrasted completely with the beautiful, sparkling sea.
+The ocean video changed scenes every three to five minutes or so; therefore, I was relieved when the fecal rocks were no longer in view.

 The foam and the wave seemed frozen, and I could not figure out if this was reality or my mind of ketamine.
 It was interesting but not scary.
 The wave and foam over the rock seemed brushed back as if someone were making a painting and then swiped backward.
 It was strange.

 The best way to describe it would be as if you saw a movie wearing 3D glasses.
 I noticed that if I tried looking up to the left to look at the clock, it was very difficult to do so.
 It seemed that the clock hands weren't moving, and my vision was blurry.
 Peripheral vision was certainly blurry.

 The Abide scripture app that I was listening to beautifully blended in with the peaceful ocean images on the screen.
 On the app, the man talking mentioned having a fire in your heart, and at that moment, a fiery sunset appeared on the television screen.
 Also, there were moments when the app asked me to breathe, and I felt that my breathing was in tune with the waves of the ocean on the television.